lsieun/EnglishDictionary/theme/cloth_parts.md

 - collar: 衣领；领子 the part around the neck of a shirt, jacket or coat that usually folds down
 - tie: 领带 a long narrow piece of cloth worn around the neck, especially by men, with a knot in front
+- scarf: 围巾；披巾；头巾 a piece of cloth that is worn around the neck, for example for warmth or decoration.
+Women also wear scarves over their shoulders or hair.

 ## arms